Oseledets' Splitting of Standard-like Maps: Standard-like maps

 \subsubsection{Covariant Lyapunov Vectors}

-The \emph{covariant Lyapunov vectors} (CLV) are defined \citep{Wolfe,Ginelli} to be the \emph{unique} left-invariant (phase-space dependent) vectors growing with the \emph{same} Lyapunov exponent in \emph{both} temporal limits: this means that the two CLV are the exact tangent directions which converge to zero in the respective limits $k\rightarrow\mp\infty$.
-By the Oseledets' theorem \cite{osel}, these form a tangent basis \emph{almost-everywhere}, the so-called \emph{Oseledets' splitting} of tangent space; then, the comparison of the CLV definition with (\ref{set}) and (\ref{ktang}) leads to identify the linearizations $\dot{\mh{x}}^\pm$ of left-invariant curves as the Oseledets' splitting itself \cite{osel,ruel}.
-Therefore, the ideas introduced in the following can be regarded as equivalent alternatives and extensions of the yet existing methodologies \cite{Benettin,Wolfe,Ginelli} concerning the analysis of stability through the local basis of Lyapunov vectors.
+The \emph{covariant Lyapunov vectors} (CLV) are defined \citep{Ginelli} to be the \emph{unique} left-invariant (and phase-space dependent) vectors producing the \emph{same} Lyapunov exponent (\ref{ftle}) in \emph{both} of the two temporal limits: this implies that the CLV associated to positive/negative exponent is the precise tangent direction which respectively converges to zero in the limit $k\rightarrow\mp\infty$.
+By the Oseledets' theorem \cite{osel}, these form a tangent basis \emph{almost-everywhere} in phase-space, the so-called \emph{Oseledets' splitting} of tangent space; then, the comparison of the CLV definition with (\ref{set}) and (\ref{ktang}) leads to identify the linearisations $\dot{\bos{\gamma}}^\pm$ of left-invariant curves as the Oseledets' splitting itself \cite{osel,ruel}.
+Therefore, the ideas introduced hereafter are equivalent alternatives and, possibly, extensions of the existing results based on the Lyapunov vectors analysis \cite{Benettin,Wolfe,Ginelli}.